Written and Performed by Mariposa, Directed by Cassandra “Cato” Louis, Choreography by Mark Broomfield

 After being offered the role of a lifetime, an actress fully immerses herself in the life of her character – with tragic consequences.

-An actress realises too late that fully becoming a character means losing her real self.
+An actress realizes too late that fully becoming a character means losing her real self.

 Thomas Ellenson is a 19-year-old actor who has appeared in several Off-Off Broadway productions, a network TV episode, and many news segments.
 Aside from have talent and ambition, Thomas also has Cerebral Palsy.
 Due to his disability, Thomas uses a power wheelchair and speaks using an iPad.